dragon-dune/dragon-dune/README.md

 2.  • territories represent forests.
 Units in a forest territory are safe from dragon attack.
 3.  ★ territories represent castles.
 Players or alliances need to control 3 castles in order to win the game.
+Units in a castle are safe from dragon attack.
 2. A player controls a castle if they alone have at least one unit there.
 3. Players in control of 3★ or 5★ have access to griffins and receive a travel bonus.
 They may move through four territories in the movement